siyangsun/courtyard/content/understanding equalization.md

 ---
-title: "Understanding equalization"
+title: Understanding equalization
 tags:
-- room
   - music
 ---

 Equalization is an important tool in signals processing that lets us control the level of different frequences of a sound.